 The HMO, for BadgerCare Plus or Medicaid SSI, must designate a maximum enrollment level for each service area.
 The Department may take up to 60 days from the date of written notification to implement maximum enrollment level changes.
 The HMO must accept as enrolled all persons who appear as members on the HMO Enrollment Rosters up to the HMO specified enrollment level for its service area.
 The number of members may exceed the maximum enrollment level by 5% on a temporary basis.
-The Department does not guarantee any minimum enrollment level.
 The maximum enrollment level for a service area may be increased or decreased during the course of the Contract period based on mutual acceptance of a different maximum enrollment level.
 The HMO must not obtain enrollment through the offer of any compensation, reward, or benefit to the member except for additional health-related services that have been approved by the Department.